tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-hi-i-m-a-developer.md

 </p>

 <p style="line-height: 14.25pt; tab-stops: 522.0pt;">
   <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">So back to the question at hand, just what kind of developer does a developer need to be?
 Someone who is comfortable at administering their local, virtual and remote computers?
-And just how much effort should be made before you require assistance (<em>and will that not take more effort</em>) but what if you work in an environment where the resources are not available and you have to <strong>“man up”</strong> (<em>so to speak</em>) and take the reins, do you factor that into any and every piece of work and project you do?</span></span>
+And just how much effort should be made before you require assistance (<em>and will that not take more effort</em>) but what if you work in an environment where the resources are not available and you have to <strong>"man up"</strong> (<em>so to speak</em>) and take the reins, do you factor that into any and every piece of work and project you do?</span></span>
 </p>

 <p style="line-height: 14.25pt; tab-stops: 522.0pt;">